Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Factors That Help Year-Round

-- Using lukewarm water (never hot or cold)
+- Using lukewarm water every time (never hot or cold)

 - Staying hydrated from the inside too